xtdb/xtdb/docs/phase_2.md

 At the moment we assume that all data can fit in a single `tx-topic` and be indexed on each individual query node.
 This assumption will likely not scale.
-Sharding is on one level easy, you simply run several CRUX instances with their own Kafka topics, or support several separate partitions or topics in a single CRUX instance, allowing query nodes to subscribe to a subset of these.
+Sharding is on one level easy, you simply run several Crux instances with their own Kafka topics, or support several separate partitions or topics in a single Crux instance, allowing query nodes to subscribe to a subset of these.

 The hard part is cross-shard queries, as this will require both